 Reading with the youngest members of our community is essential.
 Story Time volunteers travel to classrooms and daycares throughout Walla Walla to read stories to children.
 The project aims to improve kids’ listening, speaking, writing, reading, and critical thinking skills through exposure to reading while also promoting diversity, acceptance, and the celebration of differing cultures through stories.
 The program includes children ages 2-7.
 Bilingual volunteers, especially those fluent in Spanish, are welcome, as several reading destinations are bilingual or Spanish-speaking environments.

-The Story Time Project began in 2002 as a collaborative effort between the Walla Walla YMCA and the Whitman College Student Engagement Center.
+Story Time began in 2002 as a collaborative effort between the Walla Walla YMCA and the Whitman College Student Engagement Center.
 It has since become a permanent program within the Student Engagement Center and expanded to meet the needs of eleven local children's agencies.
 The project's collection of books includes over two hundred titles.
 More than fifty of the books are written in Spanish.
 The books have been purchased and donated through the generous support of Vanessa Prull, Earthlight Books, the Whitman College Bookstore, and members of the college community.

 To learn more, read blog posts pertaining to the project.